NSHipster/articles/2015-09-26-swift-documentation.md

     /**
         Take a bike out for a spin.

-        :param: meters The distance to travel in meters.
+        - Parameter meters: The distance to travel in meters.
     */
     func travel(distance meters: Double) {
         if meters > 0 {